-Nearly \$976,000 in revenue was allocated this quarter to support the Fare Stabilization Program.
+More than \$2 million in revenue was allocated this quarter to support the Fare Stabilization Program.
 The amount of funding utilized each quarter varies based on ridership.
-During the quarter, based on 2.2 million program-related boardings recorded on fixed-route and ACCESS services, approximately \$611,000 was utilized.
-In early April 2020, in response to the COVID-19 pandemic, OCTA temporarily implemented rear-door boarding for passengers in an additional effort to reinforce social distancing and help ensure the health of coach operators and the public.
-In the latter half of September 2020, OCTA returned to front-door boarding on fixed-route services after installing protective shields.
+During the quarter, based on 2.1 million program-related boardings recorded on fixed-route and ACCESS services, approximately \$593,000 was utilized.
 The senior and disabled boardings recorded are based on pass sales and ACCESS boardings figures.
-Since inception, more than \$37.5 million has been allocated to support 126 million program-related boardings.
+Since inception, more than \$40.5 million has been allocated to support more than 130 million program-related boardings.